 Successful applicants should have the following:

-- High School Diploma or equivalent
+- High school diploma or equivalent required.

-2. TRS Mentor, Provider Services Specialist – Child Care
+Job Title: Provider Services Specialist – Mentor

 The Texas Rising Star Mentor is responsible for assisting child care and early learning programs with all processes related to participation in the Texas Rising Star (TRS) program.
 Serve as a liaison with the Child Care Regulation Division.
 Will also work collaboratively and cooperatively with all staff of the One-Stop Center System.

-Responsibilities include but are not limited to::
+Responsibilities include but are not limited to:

 - Provides technical assistance and coaching support to assist child care and early learning programs in attaining, maintaining, and improving Texas Rising Star certification status